- About the Beit Midrash Research Project

 - Project Publications and Resources

-Third Graders Learn Jewish Values Through Havruta Study: A Webcase for Educators
+Jewish Values and Havruta: A Webcase for Educators

 Teachers use havruta (pairs of students studying texts together) for a variety of reasons.
 In the classroom represented in this case, the teacher is interested in fostering a classroom community that reflects particular Jewish values.
 The teacher believes that both the practice of studying with peers, as well as studying texts that reflect Jewish values are valuable to helping her students gain insight into what it means to function as a classroom community and create space for everyone's ideas.
 Whatever your reasons for using (or considering) havruta, there is much to be learned from examining this case.